 Charge fees for unnecessary or nonexistent products and services.

 Avoid Predatory Loans by Being a Smart Consumer

 To avoid becoming a victim of predatory lending or loan fraud, you need to understand the home buying process and be a smart consumer.

-Before you buy a home, attend a homeownership education course offered by the U.S. Department of Housing and Urban Development (HUD)-approved, non-profit counseling agencies.
+Before you buy a home, attend a homeownership education course offered by a U.S. Department of Housing and Urban Development (HUD)-approved, non-profit counseling agency.

 Interview several real estate professionals (agents), and ask for and check references before you select one to help you buy or sell a home.

 Get information about the prices of other homes in the neighborhood.
 Don't be fooled into paying too much.

 Hire a qualified and licensed home inspector to carefully inspect the property before you are obligated to buy.
 Determine whether you or the seller will be responsible for paying for the repairs.